-Technical and Management Oversight committees oversee technical teams, ensure coordination between the teams and identify policy issues that need to be elevated to the Steering Committee as the process evolves.
+Technical and Management Oversight committees oversee technical teams, ensure coordination between the teams and identify policy issues elevated to the Steering Committee as the process evolves.
 These two committees are comprised of representatives of the executive management teams from each of the water management districts, DEP and public water supply utilities.